Bitcoin wallet #

 Wallet application #

 A software application used to manage a bitcoin wallet.
-More on the Hardware overview page.
+More on the Software overview page.

 Non-custodial / Custodial wallet #